 There was a well-established leadership structure with clear allocation of responsibilities amongst the GPs and the practice team.
-The provider and practice management teams described to us a clear value system which provided the foundations for ensuring the delivery of a high quality service to patients.
+The practice management team described to us a clear value system which provided the foundations for ensuring the delivery of a high quality service to patients.
 The culture at the practice was one that was open and fair.
-Discussions with the lead GP, other members of the practice team and patients supported that this perception of the practice was widely shared.
+Discussions with the lead GPs and other members of the practice team supported that this perception of the practice was widely shared.